John Banner

 John Banner (born Johann Banner, January 28, 1910 – January 28, 1973) was an Austrian-born American actor, best known for his role as Sergeant Schultz in the situation comedy Hogan's Heroes (1965–1971).
 Schultz, constantly encountering evidence that inmates of his stalag were actively conducting anti-German espionage and sabotage activities, frequently feigned ignorance with the catchphrase, "I see nothing!
 I hear nothing!
 I know nothing!" (or, more commonly as the series went on, "I know nothing, nothing!").

 Early years

-Banner was born 28 January 1910 to Jewish parents in Stanislau, Austria-Hungary (now Ivano-Frankivsk, Ukraine).
+Banner was born on January 28, 1910, to Jewish parents in Stanislau, Austria-Hungary (now Ivano-Frankivsk, Ukraine).
 He studied for a law degree at the University of Vienna, but decided instead to become an actor.
 In 1938, when he was performing with an acting troupe in Switzerland, Adolf Hitler annexed Austria to Nazi Germany.
-Banner emigrated to the United States, where he rapidly learned English.
+Banner immigrated to the United States, where he rapidly learned English.
+He married Elizabeth Raudnitz in Los Angeles, California on October 11, 1940.

 World War II

-In 1942, Banner enlisted in the United States Army Air Corps, underwent basic training in Atlantic City and became a supply sergeant.
-He even posed for a recruiting poster (before he became portly).
+In 1942, Banner enlisted in the United States Army Air Forces, underwent basic training in Atlantic City and became a supply sergeant.
+He even posed for a recruiting poster.
 He served until 1945.

 According to fellow Hogan's Heroes actor Robert Clary, who was a Holocaust survivor himself, "John lost a lot of his family" to the Holocaust.